 Another risk associated with hot water tanks is the potential for fire or explosion.
 If the tank is overheated or malfunctions, it can ignite flammable materials nearby and cause a fire.
 In rare cases, the tank can even explode, causing serious damage to your home and posing a significant risk to your safety.
 This is another reason to make sure you have enough fire insurance for your property.

 Depending on your policy, you could receive financial support for damages related to water, fire, or electrical from accidental damage from a hot water tank.
 It's important to read your policy carefully and check for any exclusions or limitations.
-Renters insurance will declare specific limitations in regard to what you can claim in regard to your hot water tank.
+Renters insurance will declare specific limitations regarding what you can claim.
 It will also specify how much coverage you have for any belongings that are damaged from a claim.

-For example, some policies may only cover damage caused by sudden and accidental leaks, rather than gradual leaks caused by wear and tear.
+For example, some policies may only cover damage caused by sudden and accidental leaks rather than gradual leaks caused by wear and tear.
 Similarly, some policies may have limits on the amount of coverage, so it’s important to check what your plan outlines.

-It's also worth noting that some insurers may require you to have your hot water tank regularly maintained and inspected in order to qualify for coverage.
+It's also worth noting that some insurers may require you to have your hot water tank regularly maintained and inspected to qualify for coverage.
 This is because regular maintenance can help prevent potential issues and reduce the risk of damage to your home.

 Policies can also differ if you rent your hot water tank.
-Companies such as Reliance, offer protection plans for maintenance and some repairs.
-Note that this does not act as an active insurance plan for your home, or an endorsement for insurance.
+Companies such as Reliance offer protection plans for maintenance and some repairs.
+Note that this does not act as an active insurance plan for your home or an endorsement for insurance.

 Yes.
 When applying for home insurance coverage, your insurer will ask about the age of your hot water tank.
 They will want to know when it was last replaced and the type of tank.

-Here is a look at the most common concerns with hot water tanks and what you can do to address any problems :
+Here is a look at the most common concerns with hot water tanks and what you can do to address any problems:

 It is always best practice to contact a licenced professional to do any repairs or check-ups on your hot water tank.
-If you happen to further damage the tank, there is less of a chance for insurance to help you with any financial support in the event of a claim, since it was not accidental.
+If you happen to damage the tank, there is less of a chance for insurance to help you with any financial support in the event of a claim since it was not accidental.
 If you are buying an older home, make sure you have paperwork related to the current model and maintenance of the hot water tank.

 If you live in a high-rise, you’ll want to clarify how your condo insurance will be impacted by the type of tank and will be excluded if there is a claim.

-If you’re looking to invest in a new water tank, or want to learn more about the one you currently have, here is an overview of the types of hot water tanks in Canada.
+If you’re looking to invest in a new water tank or want to learn more about the one you currently have, here is an overview of the types of hot water tanks in Canada.

 Investing in a new hot water tank can be a big decision.
 Here are some expert tips to help you in the buying (or renting) process.

 With proper care and maintenance, hot water tanks can last up to ten years.
-Here are some maintenance tips to help extend the life of your tank :
+Here are some maintenance tips to help extend the life of your tank:

 Depending on the claim, your home insurance may cover hot water tank replacement.
-There are always exclusions so check with your provider so you know what will be included if there is an accident.
+There are always exclusions, so check with your provider so you know what will be included if there is an accident.

 Although Kitec plumbing was not officially recalled, many experts recommend that homeowners replace this plumbing system to avoid costly water damage and repairs.